 MTS(12)AI031: ACTION MILAN: plan a conference-call on the 8th of June (time tbd) to discuss the establishment of an editing team (allowing participation of volunteers) for the maintenance of the TTCN-3.org web site.

-Needs-Action
+COMPLETED

 MTS(12)AI032: ACTION Gyorgy: contact Telecom Italia and Broadbit to get confirmation of their support to the proposal of an STF to revise and progress the TTCN-3 Conformance Test Suite.

-Needs-Action
+COMPLETED

 MTS(12)AI033: ACTION Jens: check availability of STF442 experts for the next MBT working meeting (check proposed dates in MTS#56 minutes), and confirm dates… (by end of May)

-Needs-Action
+COMPLETED

 Status of Action Outstanding Action Items from previous meetings